noclat/R76/README.md

 **Note:** the URLs could be written both **with or without any extension**—`//example.com/sitemap` and `//example.com/sitemap.xml` would be equaly regarded.
 Make sure the extension doesn't appear in routing functions.

 ### Callbacks
 Callbacks could be files, anonymous functions, and function or method names.
 If it’s a file, it will just be included (and executed).
 If it’s a function or a method name, just pass the name, without the parenthesis.
-Examples: `readArticle`, `articles::read`, `article->read` — in this last case, the ‘article’ class will be instanciated and the `__construct()` method will be triggered.
+Examples: `article.php`, `readArticle`, `articles::read`, `article->read` — in this last case, the ‘article’ class will be instanciated and the `__construct()` method will be triggered.

 **Note**: use `return false;` in a callback to cancel it and trigger the default callback instead.